Vermont Data Broker Registry 2026: How to Opt Out + H 211 Update

 Legislative Timeline and Next Steps

-- March 13 — Passed Vermont House Commerce Committee, 9–2
+- March 13, 2026 — Passed Vermont House Commerce and Economic Development Committee.

-- March 27 — Referred to Senate Committee on Economic Development, Housing and General Affairs
+- March 27, 2026 — Referred to the Senate Committee on Economic Development, Housing and General Affairs (first Senate reading).

 The Bigger Picture: Data Broker Regulation Is Accelerating